Tucson Festival of Books

 No Badge Needed

 Not every sleuth comes wearing a badge.
-In this session, authors Ellen Byron, Colleen Cambridge and Delia Pitts, will compare notes about regular folks who solve crimes, too.
+In this session, authors Ellen Byron and Colleen Cambridge will compare notes about regular folks who solve crimes, too.
+(Unfortunately, Delia Pitts will be unable to attend this session as originally planned.)

 Student Union Santa Rita (Seats 110) View this venue on the Festival map